IAmSympathy/Cooked/README.md

 - Settings to change the music, the difficulty and to turn off the volume

 # Credits
-@Sun-Cy – Menu logic, Customers logic, helped with art
+@Sun-Cy – Menu logic, Customers logic,

-@KiwiBunnyLuv - Menu art, Recipes logic
+@KiwiBunnyLuv - Menu art, Recipes logic, helped with art

-@IAmSympathy – Art, Player logic
+@IAmSympathy – Art, Player logic, Game Logic